ProfilePic

 • Home Loans

 If you are a first-time home buyer and are trying to secure a mortgage, chances are the lender has asked you what your DTI is.
-DTI stands for debt-to-income ratio, which is the percentage of your monthly income paying debt.
+DTI stands for debt-to-income ratio, the percentage of your monthly income paying debt.
 Your lender uses the DTI ratio to determine how much of a risk you are paying back a loan.
-Expenses you incur that can count toward debt can include car payments, mortgage payments, student loans, or anything that requires a regular monthly payment.
-To figure your own DTI, add up all your recurring monthly expenses, and divide by your gross monthly income (the amount you earn each month before taxes and other deductions are taken out).
+Expenses you incur that can count toward debt include car payments, mortgage payments, student loans, or anything that requires a regular monthly payment.
+To figure your own DTI, add up all your recurring monthly expenses and divide by your gross monthly income (the amount you earn each month before taxes and other deductions are taken out).
 According to The St. Louis Federal Reserve, which tracks the nation's household debt payments as a percentage of household income, the average American's DTI from the second quarter of 2020 is 8.69%.

 What is a good DTI range for mortgage lending eligibility?